dotnet/dotNext/docs/features/cluster/wal.md

 * `BufferSize` is the number of bytes that is allocated by persistent WAL to perform I/O operations.
 Set it to the maximum expected log entry size to achieve the best performance.
 * `SnapshotBufferSize` is the number of bytes that is allocated by persistent WAL to perform I/O operations related to log snapshot.
 By default it is equal to `BufferSize`.
 You can set it explicitly to the maximum expected size of the log entry to achieve the best performance.
 * `InitialPartitionSize` represents the initial pre-allocated size, in bytes, of the empty partition file.
 This parameter allows to avoid fragmentation of the partition file at file-system level.
-* `UseCaching` is `bool` flag that allows to enable or disable in-memory caching of log entries metadata. `true` value allows to improve the performance or read/write operations by the cost of additional heap memory. `false` reduces the memory footprint by the cost of the read/write performance
+* `UseCaching` is `bool` flag that allows to enable or disable in-memory caching of log entries. `true` value allows to improve the performance or read/write operations by the cost of additional heap memory. `false` reduces the memory footprint by the cost of the read/write performance.
 * `GetMemoryAllocator` generic method used for renting the memory and can be overridden
 * `MaxConcurrentReads` is a number of concurrent asynchronous operations which can perform reads in parallel.
 Write operations are always sequential.
 Ideally, the value should be equal to the number of nodes.
 However, the larger value consumes more system resources (e.g. file handles) and heap memory.
 * `ReplayOnInitialize` is a flag indicating that state of underlying database engine should be reconstructed when `InitializeAsync` is called by infrastructure.
 It can be done manually using `ReplayAsync` method.
 * `WriteThrough` indicates that the WAL should write through any intermediate cache and go directly to disk.
 In other words, it calls _fsync_ for each written portion of data.
 By default this option is disabled that dramatically increases I/O performance.
 However, you may lost the data because OS has its own buffer for flushing written data, especially on SSD.
 You can enable reliable writes by the cost of the I/O performance.
 * `BackupCompression` represents compression level used by `CreateBackupAsync` method.
 * `CompactionMode` represents log compaction mode.
 The default is _Sequential_.
+* `CopyOnReadOptions` allows to enable _copy-on-read_ behavior which allows to avoid lock contention between writers and the replication process.
+* `CacheEvictionPolicy` represents eviction policy of the cached log entries.

 Choose `recordsPerPartition` value with care because it cannot be changed for the existing persistent WAL.